mspncp/gosu-wiki/To Do.md

     * Rename all those Ruby examples and feature\_tests
     * Change ImageData::toBitmap to toBlob(byte*, size\_t) and copy directly in RSTRING; add Image::toBitmap() instead
     * Use float instead of double everywhere (see note)
-  * See if really old games have problems running in current Gosu
   * Get GLFW working on OS X
   * Get GLFW working on Linux
   * Make Image, Sample, Song, Font use an intrusive\_ptr internally